-Dr. Maciej L. Goniewicz joined the staff of Roswell Park Cancer Institute (RPCI) in 2013 as Assistant Member of the Department of Health Behavior, Division of Cancer Prevention and Population Sciences.
+Dr. Maciej L. Goniewicz joined the staff of Roswell Park Comprehensive Cancer Center (RPCI) in 2013 as Assistant Member of the Department of Health Behavior, Division of Cancer Prevention and Population Sciences.
 In 2016, he was appointed Associate Member.

 He earned a Pharm.D. degree (2002) and a Ph.D. in Toxicology and Pharmacology (2007) from the Medical University of Silesia, Poland.
 He completed his postdoctoral fellowships in Clinical Pharmacology and Tobacco Control at the University of California San Francisco and in Smoking Cessation Treatment in Queen Mary University of London, UK.

 Dr. Goniewicz has authored over 40 scientific papers on topics related to tobacco control, biomarkers, and nicotine-containing products.
 His work has been published in Tobacco Control, Nicotine and Tobacco Research, Pediatrics, Atherosclerosis, Critical Care Medicine, Chemical Research in Toxicology, Journal of Analytical Toxicology, and Cancer Epidemiology, Biomarkers, and Prevention.

 Dr. Goniewicz’s primary research area is in nicotine pharmacology, with a focus on nicotine dependence and smoking cessation.
 He has research experience in smoking cessation behavioral treatment, pharmacotherapy, and pharmacokinetics in both clinical and community-based settings.